RadekDickinson/Vocabulary/README.md

 4) Here, write a word in English, tab and corresponding word in Spanish (see sample .txt file).

 5) Add as many words as you want.
 Use utf-8 formatting.

+Remark:
+The app is being developed and is far from perfect.
+But it works and serves its purpose :)